matthewSorensen/pewpew-laserboard/README.md

 supports 4 axes of step/direction motion control.
 LaserBoard is released under the terms of CERN-OHL-S; see LICENSE.txt, or [cern_ohl_s_v2.txt](https://ohwr.org/cern_ohl_s_v2.txt) for the full text.

 ## Q&A

 ### Why?

-At the component level, laser marking hardware is remarkably cheap and high quality, and easy to interface with - with the exception of the control boards!
+At the component level, laser marking hardware is remarkably cheap and high quality, and easy to interface with.
+Sadly, laser marker control boards aren't!
 Generally, they're bundled with a license for low-quality, proprietary software, greatly inflating the price - a control board with 4 auxiliary axes (eg. JCZ DLC2-M4) cost about as much as a quality laser source and scanner ($2000!).